Amoroth/lit-state/README.md

 export default connectState(greeter, initialState)
 ```

+It returns a function to initialize the component.
 State is passed to component through an object so you can easily extract it with destructuring.
 The returned state is immutable though, changing it will have no effect on a component and can cause some problems by having local state "desynced" with the real state of a component.

 You can change the state by using another supplyed function, `setState`.